Please enter your email address to receive your personal one-time use unique coupon code - $100 off $1000:

 It isn’t easy juggling the different qualities and characteristics you need to evaluate in a diamond.
 If you’d like help from an expert, feel free to contact us.
 We’ll help you find the right diamond for the right price.

 Your setting can either mask or enhance the color of a diamond.
 For instance, even a white gold engagement ring can mask the diamond’s color somewhat.
-For example, if this I color diamond were placed in a white gold setting, it would seem white even though it has a slight yellow tint.
+For example, if this I color diamond from James Allen were placed in a white gold setting, it would seem white even though it has a slight yellow tint.

 In other words, an I-colored diamond only looks like an I-color when it’s placed next to a higher graded diamond.
 In fact, a comparison between diamonds is how experts and gemologists grade Color.
 They place the diamond on a white folded card next to a master diamond to compare and determine the Color.